 Bank Records and Financial Privacy Laws

-Before 1978, bank customers had no legal right to privacy with regard to financial information held by those institutions.
-However, the Right to Financial Privacy Act of 1978 (RFPA) added some protections at the federal level.
-Some states also have financial privacy laws that regulate how, and under what circumstances, the government may access bank records without the consent of customers.
+Before 1978, bank customers had no legal right to privacy with regard to personal financial information.
+But the Right to Financial Privacy Act of 1978 (RFPA) added some protections at the federal level.
+Some states also have financial privacy laws.
+These laws regulate how and when the government may access bank records without customer consent.

 Below, we'll discuss the RFPA and how it works to protect some level of confidentiality when it comes to your bank records.

 In 1976, the U.S. Supreme Court held that there was no reasonable expectation of privacy in bank records.
 The Court ruled that such records are the property of the financial institution, not the customer.
 This also meant that banks were not required to disclose when they provided a consumer's records to the government or law enforcement.
 In other words, the government could access your bank records without your knowledge or consent.

 This ruling prompted Congress to pass the RFPA two years later.
 This federal law requires government officials to follow specific procedures when requesting bank records.
 It also imposes limits on banks and lenders before they can release such information.
 Lastly, it requires written notice to be given to bank customers about the government's request.